-Where appropriate worksheets completed by the children may be kept in their folders which can be passed through the years and become a portfolio of their learning.
-Teachers can also upload scans of pupil written work along with audio and video recordings of pupils speaking and presenting in French to a centralised secure file store on their Tracking & Progression Tool or using SeeSaw.
+Where appropriate, worksheets completed by the children may be kept in their folders which can be passed through the years and become a portfolio of their learning.
+Teachers can use this, alongside audio and video recordings, to support assessment of knowledge and skills which support attainment judgements using our assessment tracker.